Conexiant

 Did any of the findings particularly surprise you?

-What surprised us most was the exceptional diversity of plasma itself – and of circulating EVs from different cellular origins.
 While single-vesicle resolution would offer even deeper insight, bulk EV analysis can still uncover biologically meaningful and source-representative features which contribute to systemic intercellular communication.
 Regarding source attribution, protein signatures associated with diverse cell types were represented in plasma EVs including endothelial cells, fibroblasts, hepatocytes, cardiomyocytes, kidney cells and haematopoietic cells (such as platelets).

 How do you see this changing the way we study extracellular vesicles and their roles in human health and disease?

-With the EVMap, we have a high-resolution blueprint of proteins and lipids in human circulating extracellular vesicles (EVs) – creating a framework for practical foundation across basic, translational and clinical applications.
+By offering biologically grounded criteria for defining EV identity, this study addresses the longstanding issue of the purity of EVs isolated from plasma – more than lists and universal EV subset – but a benchmark molecular criterion in their definition.
+This high-resolution blueprint of proteins and lipids in human EVs – creating a framework for practical foundation across basic, translational and clinical applications.
 As the field advances, these hallmark features will enhance the specificity and reproducibility of EV-related studies, enabling the development of scalable diagnostic platforms and targeted therapeutic strategies.

-This refined, highly selective multi-molecular marker set is compatible with targeted, scalable assays such as enzyme-linked immunosorbent assay or targeted MS, making it highly practical for clinical translation.
+This refined, highly selective multi-molecular marker set is compatible with targeted, scalable assays such as enzyme-linked immunosorbent assay or targeted mass spectrometry, making it highly practical for clinical translation.
 Furthermore, the ranked feature list generated by our machine learning framework provides a valuable resource for the research community, enabling prioritization of alternative markers based on available reagents or disease-specific applications.

 Looking ahead, what are the next steps for this work?

-The EVMap opens new frontiers of exploration across a range of fields; from bioengineering technology, to biomarker discovery and early disease detection, clinical management, and population health.
+The EVMap opens new frontiers of exploration across a range of fields; from bioengineering technology to biomarker discovery and early disease detection, clinical management, and population health.
 By decoding these EV messages, we’re beginning to truly read the body’s own health reports.
 Through diverse collaborations, our team is now expanding this work to integrate EV multi-omics data from larger cohorts, to evolve into liquid biopsy tools with real clinical impact.

 Challenges and active areas of research remain, including advances in capture and detection technologies, improving reproducibility, and the continued development of standardization and robust assessment workflows.
 Another major focus is deciphering EV heterogeneity – how diverse EV subtypes relate to disease drivers, and how these insights can be translated clinically.